NickB-26/SPLUNK-Project/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8b2a1876-32ce-49d0-91d7-50ee0015de00" alt="Timechart count by account name" width="700"><br>
-  <em>Figure 13: Visualisation of events generated by the various accounts</em>
+  <em>Figure 14: Visualisation of events generated by the various accounts</em>
 </p>

 ---

 ## 🎓 Lessons Learned

 ### Technical insights
-- **SPL is more powerful than expected.** What initially looked like a simple search bar is actually a full pipeline language.
-Understanding the `|` operator and how each command transforms the previous output was a turning point in writing effective queries.
+- **SPL is more powerful than it looks.** I expected a basic search box.
+What I got was a full pipeline language — once I understood how the `|` operator works and how each command reshapes the output, writing useful queries became much faster.
-- **Data volume changes everything.** With over 28,000 Windows events ingested, I quickly realised that unfiltered searches return overwhelming noise.
-Effective analysis depends on knowing *what* to filter for — which means understanding the relevant Windows Event IDs before you even start typing.
+- **28,000 events is a lot of noise.** Unfiltered searches were overwhelming.
+I quickly learned that effective analysis starts with knowing your Event IDs before you touch the search bar — otherwise you're just scrolling through data with no direction.
-- **Dashboards are storytelling tools.** A well-designed dashboard isn't just a collection of charts — it should answer the specific questions an analyst would ask during triage.
+- **Dashboards are for answering specific questions.** The most useful ones I built weren't the most visually impressive — they were the ones built around a question I actually wanted to answer.

 ### SOC analyst mindset
-- **Detection requires hypothesis-driven thinking.** Rather than asking "what does this data show?", I learned to ask "what would an attacker look like in this data?" — which led to far more meaningful searches.
+- **I started asking "what would an attacker look like in this data?" instead of "what does this data show?"** That shift made my queries much more focused and actually useful.
-- **Context matters more than alerts.** A single failed login is meaningless on its own; five failed logins followed by a success from the same source is a potential incident.
-Building queries that capture *patterns*, not just events, is the core skill.
+- **One event means nothing.
+Patterns mean everything.** A single failed login is noise.
+Five failed logins followed by a success from the same account is something worth investigating.
+I kept reminding myself to look for sequences, not just individual events.

 ### Challenges & how I overcame them
-- **Choosing what to monitor was overwhelming.** With dozens of possible Event IDs, I focused on detecting relevant IOCs (Indicators of compromise) like multiple failed login attempts in a short period of time and worked backwards from there.
+- **I didn't know where to start with so many Event IDs.** Rather than trying to cover everything, I picked one scenario — multiple failed logins followed by a success — and built queries around that.
+Working from a specific threat rather than general curiosity made it much easier to make progress.

 ### What I would do differently next time
-- **Set up alerts earlier in the process.** I built dashboards before configuring alerts — but in a real SOC, automated alerting is the foundation, and dashboards support investigation rather than replacing it.
+- **Set up alerts before building dashboards.** I got caught up making things look good before I had alerts configured.
+In a real SOC, alerts come first — dashboards support investigation, they don't replace it.
-- **Document queries as I go.** Retracing my steps to write the content for this project highlighted the value of keeping a running notebook of every SPL query alongside what it taught me.
+- **Keep a query notebook from the start.** Writing up this project took longer than it should have because I hadn't documented my SPL queries as I went.
+Next time I'll keep a running note of every query alongside what it showed me.

 ---